eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 $$a_1^{-1} = \beta_{1,2}^{-1} \times a_2 \space\space\space\space a_2^{-1} = \beta_{1,2}^{-1} \times a_1 \space\space\space\space a_3^{-1} = \beta_{3,4}^{-1} \times a_4 \space\space\space\space a_4^{-1} = \beta_{3,4}^{-1} \times a_3$$
 </p>

-In this tree it is also true that each operation in the same level can be parallelized.
+In this tree, it is also true that each operation in the same level can be parallelized.

 This leaves us with every element's inversion.